dmd-program/dmd-300-sp17/design-project-2/project-description.md

 All project deliverables must be met for the project to be graded.
 A non-submission or non-completion for any part of the project is considered an incomplete project.

-1. Produced and submitted project deliverables according to requirements: 40%
+1. Produced and submitted project deliverables according to requirements: 20%
 2. Project outcomes:
    * Concept: 20%
    * Craft: 20%
+   * Work Statement: 20%
    * Participation in online exhibition: 20%